LithiumHou/SigXTalk/README.md

 ## Installation
 SigXTalk is based on R+Python.
 The preprocessing (filtering, normalization, scaling and dim-reduction) of datasets, CCC analysis, result visualization are processed with R, while the hypergraph construction and representative learning are processed with Python.
 Therefore, both the R and Python environments need to be correctly setup before using SigXTalk.
+Usually, the installation of the SigXTalk R package and other necessary dependencies could be finished in several minutes.

 ### R code dependencies before installing SigXTalk
 - R 4.3.1